conallwang/conallwang.github.io/_pages/about.md

 My research interest focuses on <span style="color:red">digital humans</span> and <span style="color:red">computer vision</span>, including digital body/head avatar creation/editing, image/video generative models, and novel 3D representations.

-<span style="color:red">Now, I am in the fourth year of my five-year Ph.D. career and need some potential work opportunities.
+Now, I am in the fourth year of my five-year Ph.D. career and <span style="color:red">will be graduating in June of 2025</span>.
 If you're looking for a digital human researcher, feel free to contact me (wangcong20@mails.tsinghua.edu.cn).
-BTW, the workplace is preferably in Beijing or somewhere around.</span>
+BTW, the workplace is preferably in Beijing or somewhere around.

 # 🔥 News